-I live outside of Saskatoon: No Saskatoon Address and Ward:
+I live outside of Saskatoon: No

-Address: Main St
+Saskatoon Address and Ward:

+Address: 2nd st E

 Ward: Ward 6

 What do you wish to do ?: Submit Comments

-What meeting do you wish to speak/submit comments? (if known):: REGULAR BUSINESS MEETING OF CITY COUNCIL Wednesday, April 24, 2024
+What meeting do you wish to speak/submit comments ? (if known):: April 24, 2024, Saskatoon City Council

-What agenda item do you wish to comment on ?: 9.2.1 - Road Safety Audit - College Drive and Wiggins Avenue [CC2023-0602]

-Comments:
+Attachments:

-To Saskatoon City Council, I want to live in a city that prioritizes the safety of active transportation users like Natasha Fox and Darin Kinniewess.
+• Bike Safety letter to Council.docx13.79 KB Will you be submitting a video to be vetted prior to council meeting?: No To Saskatoon City Council, I want to live in a city that prioritizes the safety of active transportation users like Natasha Fox and Darin Kinniewess.
 Their deaths last year were a sobering reminder of how vulnerable I am as a user of Saskatoon streets, and I'd like to see as much done as possible to make my trips safer.
-Councilor Block's June 2023 motions to address cycling issues were a minor start.
-The move toward utilizing rapid deployment in new, adaptable infrastructure is something I strongly support and the Road Safety Audit at College Drive and Wiggins Avenue is a subject close to my heart; it's where Natasha died, and I've cycled that intersection many times.
+As a 75 year old resident who bikes both for leisure and transportation these issues hit home.
+Councilor Block's June 2023 motions to address cycling issues were a good start.
+The move toward utilizing rapid deployment in new, adaptable infrastructure is something I support and the Road Safety Audit at College Drive and Wiggins Avenue is a subject close to my heart; it's where Natasha died.
 I'm happy to see many of the CIMA+ consultant's recommendations (1, 2, 3, 4, 5, 6, 7, 11, 12, 13, and 14) already being applied or supported by administration.
 However, I am concerned that none of the cycling-specific recommendations (Numbers 8, 9, and 10) were supported by administration at this time.
-How can this be?
 I understand that these three recommendations are complicated, but I would urge council to strive to implement numbers 9 and 10 as soon as administration can resolve the issues around transit negotiations and staffing resources.
 In the meantime, I also support recommendation number 8 (a painted bike box and lane along Wiggins Avenue, with a "no turn on red" prohibition).
 While some of the reports' conclusions regarding this recommendation are valid (the physical space of the street may not lend itself to a perfect solution), the requiring of "driver adherence" or a supposed "false sense of safety" are not.
 I do not believe that a heightened awareness of cyclists on this street could do anything but make it safer.
 Even if the finished infrastructure is not ideal in the eyes of administration, it could not be worse than the current configuration in which Natasha died.
 With concerted effort to keep the streets clear of debris, and signage highlighting the nature of the intersection, I believe recommendation 8 could add greatly to the actual safety of cyclists and pedestrians.
-Please reconsider the SPCT's defeat of recommendation 8 and help make College and Wiggins a little bit safer than it was 11 months ago.
+Please reconsider the SPCT's defeat of recommendation 8 and help make College and Wiggins a little bit safer than it was exactly 11 months ago.
 Thank you.
+Tom Gode